pmartR/PMart_ShinyApp/www/welcome.md

 ***

-PMart accepts the following data types:
+PMart accepts a single dataset from the following data types.
+In all cases, PMart expects quantitated data where there is a single  measurement for a given biomolecule; any biomolecules detected with multiple signals must be collapsed into a single row of the expression data for upload.

 * **Metabolomics**
     * GC-MS
     * NMR
 * **Lipidomics**
-    * Single ionization
+    * LC-MS Single ionization
     * Both negative and positive ionizations
 * **Proteomics**
     *	Peptide data or protein data (not both)